ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 not on WIC).
 Inclusion is at the simulant level.
 Do not include others in the household on the observer.

-To account for these interdependencies, it will likely to easiest to first select tracked mothers/guardians on WIC and then assign their infants to WIC.
-After, additional infants can be selected to reach the higher coverage rate for this group.
-Other children can be selected independently.
+To account for these interdependencies, please follow the below steps:

+#.
+Randomly select tracked mothers or guardians to enroll based on the coverage rate by race/ethnicity
+#.
+Enroll ALL infants of these tracked mothers or guardians (as infants are defined as less than 1 year old, it should be rare by possible to have multiple infants for the same tracked mother or guardian)
+#.
+Calculate the current coverage rate for infants (will be slightly higher than the coverage rate for tracked mothers/guardians)
+#.
+Enroll more infants randomly, among those eligible but not already enrolled, until the overall infant coverage is met

+Note: for Hispanic simulants, the rate of tracked mothers/guardians is higher than infants.
+For this group, you can select the infants associated with the tracked mothers/guardians and stop.
+This will leads to overselecting infants, which is known and okay.

 **Eligibility for WIC**